deckmoss/deckmoss.github.io/content/uebermich/Myself/index.md

 <p>
 I'm Michael, a Rhineland based auto-didactic IT generalist.

-## As IT system administrator well experienced in
+## As IT System Administrator Well Experienced in
-- analyzing and reverse-engineering complex IT environments
+- Analyzing and Reverse-Engineering Complex IT Environments
-- providing, migrating and enhancing IT infrastructures, including:
+- Providing, Migrating and Enhancing IT Infrastructures, Including:
-	- writing department specific domain policies
+	- Writing Department Specific Domain Policies
-	- orchestrating customized services (on-premises)
+	- Orchestrating Customized Services (On-Premises)
-	- (semi-/)automating and solving cost-expensive IT workarounds including reproducible system failures
+	- (Semi-/)Automating and Solving Cost-Expensive IT Workarounds Including Reproducible System Failures
-	- modernizing and streamlining legacy workflows in over decades-grown environments
+	- Modernizing and Streamlining Legacy Workflows in Over Decades-Grown Environments

 ## Theoretical expertise in
  - Operating System Concepts